-For you with just a few hundred or few thousands Facebook friends the SUBSCRIBER option allows you to open your PERSONAL PROFILE up to anyone without friending them.
-If you're not quite ready for a fan page, this may be viable tool to connect with potential fans.
+For you with just a few hundred or few thousands Facebook friends the FOLLOWER option allows you to open your PERSONAL PROFILE up to people without friending them.
+But only your public posts will be visible.
+If you're not quite ready for a fan page, this may be a viable tool to connect with potential fans.